Guide

 The current capacity pressures in the system mean that new ways of working will be paramount to delivering health and social care across our communities.
 Building relationships across partners within systems, where there is a shared understanding of each organisation’s strengths, is key to successful future delivery.

-Integrated thinking should always ensure that the person-centred principles of autonomy, choice, self-determination, freedom, and responsibility are at the forefront of every decision made for delivery of care.
+Integrated thinking should always ensure that the person-centred principles of autonomy, choice, self-determination, freedom, and responsibility are at the forefront of every decision made for the delivery of care.

 Any service redesign that informs a reorganisation or reskilling of workforces across systems should be informed by population health and person-centred care.
-It can be supported by taking into consideration the social and environmental factors that influence our health, such as education and income, and the strengths talents and assets within individuals and in communities.
+It can be supported by taking into consideration the social and environmental factors that influence our health, such as education and income, and the strengths, talents and assets within individuals and in communities.

 Personalised care means that people have the resources and information to look after their own health as well as having control over the way that their care is planned and delivered when needed.
 Preventative support to maintain the wellbeing and independence of individuals in the community must also play a part in decisions made about use of resources.
 These person-centred principles will help people live the lives they choose based on what matters to them.

-Changing the way that systems work and think to become more integrated can be a challenge at first.
-However, by understanding what each sector can bring can significantly improve outcomes for people in our communities and the experience and opportunities for the workforce.
+Changing the way systems work and think to become more integrated can be a challenge at first.
+However, understanding what each sector can bring can significantly improve outcomes for people in our communities and the experience and opportunities for the workforce.

 The health and social care challenges that impact workforce thinking